somsubhra88/Obsidian-Vault/Office/Response to Ting-San.md

 During the retention phase, we will concentrate on providing appropriate discounts, Offers, etc. We have two options here - we can give uniform discounts to every or personalize the deals based on the customer profile and our historical interaction with the customer(e.g., number of ads shown, number of email campaigns, etc.).

 #### How does the contextual bandit or an efficient algorithm to balance explore and exploit fit here?
 Is it for learning the best action at each step?
 This is the learning to maximize overall rewards, so as you know, the initial stage model will explore, and it’s not optimal.
-For example, Thompson sampling will solve the trade-off between exploring and exploiting by choosing an arm based on the posterior distribution.
+In the begining of the experiment exploration wilFor example, Thompson sampling will solve the trade-off between exploring and exploiting by choosing an arm based on the posterior distribution.